 - What is the range of distances you think the marble will stop at?

 - On a scale from 1 to 10, how confident are you in your prediction?
 Explain why.
 Scale: 1 = not confident at all, 10 = extremely confident.

 - Do scatter graphs with non-linear trends, i.e. curves, result from curved ramps?

 During this session the students are to build their ramps again with one aspect of it changed.
 The students could change the height of the ramp, a golf ball could be used instead of the marble, the surface the marble rolls on could be different, etc.

-Graph the results on a scatter graph, then predict the distance the marble will travel when rolled from the top of the ramp, 10 cm from the top of the ramp and 20 cm from the top of the ramp.
+- Graph the results on a scatter graph, then predict the distance the marble will travel when rolled from the release heights of 100 cm, 90 cm, and 80 cm.
 Predict the distance and state how accurate they think they are before starting the experiment.
 Adjustments to predictions are acceptable as the rolling and measuring continues, as long as they are accompanied by explanations.

 "What if . . ." questions could be posed to challenge students: